BawdyAnarchist/quBSD/Future_Development.md

+ONE BY ONE SCRIPT REVIEW

 Hardcore Review
-	Alot of sed in quBSD.sh are not configured to substitute the #default in place of a blank value monitor_startstop
+	monitor_startstop
-	exec_vm_start (particularly the start and error messages launch_vm
+	exec_vm_start (particularly the start and error messages) launch_vm
 	Still need to divine ways to handle qb-start parallel start_jail calls and their error messages

-ONE BY ONE SCRIPT REVIEW

-qb-start "all jails have started, but" ...
+		- qb-start "all jails have started, but" ...
 It happens in alot of places it shouldnt.
 Should chk_isvm

 POPUP error messages based on get_info POPUP and whether it's a situation that might warrant it